 Declaring chapter 7 bankruptcy now means that you cannot file for another eight years.
 The eight years is counted from the date you last filed for bankruptcy.
 It is important to evaluate if your financial situation is dire enough for bankruptcy.

 Pursuing bankruptcy without consulting a skilled attorney can be a costly mistake.
 Bankruptcy laws are very complex and have undergone many changes in the last several years.
-The attorneys at Gower Reddick can help you secure of a financial future.
+The attorneys at Gower Law PLC can help you secure of a financial future.
 Schedule a free consultation today and we can help you understand all of the options that are available to you.